My Girl (film): Plot

 Vada Sultenfuss is an 11-year-old girl living in Madison, Pennsylvania in the summer of 1972.
-Her father, Harry Sultenfuss, operates the town's funeral parlor, which also serves as their home.
-Vada's upbringing leads her to suffer from hypochondria and develop an obsession with death, and her father fails to understand it.
-Also living with them is "Gramoo", Vada's paternal grandmother, whose recent mind wandering accentuates Vada's worries.
-Her uncle Phil lives nearby and frequently helps the family.
+Her father, Harry Sultenfuss, operates the town's funeral parlor, which is also their home.
+Her upbringing leads her to suffer from hypochondria and develop an obsession with death, which her father fails to understand.
+Also living with them are "Gramoo", Vada's paternal grandmother, whose recent dementia accentuates Vada's worries, and Harry's older brother Phil.

 Vada hangs out with Thomas J. Sennett, an unpopular boy her age who is allergic to "everything".
-Other girls tease the two, thinking they are more than just friends.
+Other girls tease them, thinking they are more than just friends.
 Thomas J. often accompanies Vada when she visits the doctor, who assures her that she is not sick.
-He is quite nice to her, although she is often unkind in return.

-Vada's summer begins well.
-She befriends Shelly DeVoto, the new makeup artist at the funeral parlor, who provides her with some much needed guidance.
-She also develops a crush on Mr. Bixler, her fifth-grade school teacher, and hears about an adult poetry writing class he is teaching.
-Wondering how to pay for the class, Vada schemes after seeing enough money in a cookie jar in Shelly's camper.
-During her first class, when advised to write about what is in her soul, Vada fears that she killed her mother, who died two days after giving birth to her.
+During the summer, Vada befriends Shelly DeVoto, the new makeup artist at the funeral parlor, who provides her with guidance.
+Vada has a crush on Mr. Bixler, her fifth-grade teacher, and hears about an adult poetry writing class he is teaching.
+Wondering how to pay for the class, she takes money from a cookie jar in Shelly's camper.
+During her first class, when suggested to write about what is in her soul, Vada fears that she killed her mother, who died two days after childbirth.

 When Harry and Shelly start dating, Vada's attitude towards Shelly changes.
-One night, Vada follows Harry and Shelly to a bingo game and brings Thomas J. along to disrupt it.
-On the Fourth of July, when Shelly's ex-husband Danny shows up, Vada hopes that he will take Shelly back, but to no avail.
+One night, she follows them to a bingo game and brings Thomas J. along to disrupt it.
+On the Fourth of July, when Shelly's ex-husband Danny shows up, Vada hopes that Shelly will take him back, to no avail.

-Following the holiday, and another doctor visit, Vada and Thomas J. spot a beehive in the woods, which Thomas J. knocks down.
-Vada loses her mood ring in the process, and while the two look for it, the bees swarm and force them to run away.
-Shortly afterward, Harry invites Vada to a carnival, but she is unenthusiastic to go when he announces Shelly is also coming.
-Vada becomes distressed when the two announce their engagement there, leading her to contemplate running away.
+Following the holiday, Vada and Thomas J. knock down a beehive in the woods.
+Vada loses her mood ring in the process, and while they look for it, the bees swarm and force them to run away.
+Harry invites Vada to a carnival; she becomes distressed when he and Shelly announce their engagement there, leading her to contemplate running away.